GitauHarrison/getting-started-with-flask/02_git_and_github.md

 ![Create github account](/images/git_and_github/create_github_account.gif)

 With your account now created, you can check your profile page.
+Click on your avatar as seen below, then select "Your Profile".

 ![Profile page](/images/git_and_github/profile.png)